libsdl-org/libtiff/doc/functions/TIFFError.rst

 ..
 TODO: Check description, how to setup a TIFFErrorExt handler and its file handle.

-With :c:func:`TIFFSetErrorHandlerExt` an extra error handler can be setup.
+With :c:func:`TIFFSetErrorHandlerExt` an extra error handler can be setup in order to write to a file.
+The file handle needs to be stored in ``tif->tif_clientdata`` if the ``libtiff`` internal errors shall also be written to that file.

 Note
 ----